Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 A good tip is to select a platform based on its quality of service and online reputation.

-You can check out our affiliate marketing integrations to jumpstart your search.
+You can check out our affiliate marketing integrations to jumpstart your search and also find other ecommerce tools to accelerate growth.
+At BigCommerce was use Impact to manage our affiliate program.

 3. Have someone to manage your affiliate program.